Skip to main content

 Planning the changes

-2. Commit the changes to your branch, then push your branch.
+2. Commit the changes to your branch and push it.

-After you create the PR, GitHub Actions (GHA) will automatically run the GHA workflow defined in /.github/workflows/pipelines.yml in the repository.
+After creating the PR, GitHub Actions (GHA) will automatically execute the workflow defined in /.github/workflows/pipelines.yml in your repository.

-Once complete, Pipelines will add a comment to the PR with a summary of the terragrunt plan and a link to the GHA workflow logs.
+Once the workflow completes, Pipelines will post a comment on the PR summarizing the terragrunt plan output along with a link to the GHA workflow logs.

 Pipelines Plan CommentPipelines Plan Comment

-Click the View full logs link see the full output of the Gruntwork pipelines run.
-You can find the TerragruntExecute step to view the full terragrunt plan that ran as a result of your changes.
+Click the View full logs link to see the complete output of the Gruntwork Pipelines run.
+Locate the TerragruntExecute step to review the full terragrunt plan generated by your changes.

 Pipelines Plan LogsPipelines Plan Logs